pablocom/code-challenges/README.md

 # code-challenges

-A collection of **114 algorithm and data-structure solutions** in idiomatic Rust, organized by category, each with unit tests living right beside the implementation.
-This is a Rust port of a long-running C#/.NET practice repository — same problems, re-expressed the Rust way.
+A collection of **algorithm and data-structure solutions** organized by category, each with unit tests living right beside the implementation.

 ## Prerequisites